What is Noise Induced Hearing Loss (NIHL)/Occupational Deafness?

-If you think that any hearing loss has been caused by excessive amounts of noise whilst serving in the Armed Forces, you should contact Hilary Meredith Solicitors Ltd without delay.
-Such noise exposure is often experienced during periods of training, or whilst on tour.
+If you think that any hearing loss has been caused by excessive amounts of noise whilst serving in the Armed Forces or any oher organisation, you should contact Hilary Meredith Solicitors Ltd without delay.
+Such noise exposure is often experienced during periods of training, whilst on tour or whilst operating loud machinery.
 Even if you have been provided with hearing protection it may be that it was inadequate.
-If you have left the Forces, this does not mean that you are not able to make a claim.
+If you have left the Forces or the employment where you feel you were exposed to excessive noise, this does not mean that you are not able to make a claim.

 At Hilary Meredith Solicitors Ltd we have an experienced team of Occupational Deafness specialists who can tell you free of charge if you have a potential compensation claim.
 We may also be able to assist you with medical investigations and advice in relation to potential state benefits.

 You may have only a limited time to make your claim.
 Do not delay any further in obtaining your free advice from our specialist team.

 To discuss your claim free of charge with our award winning team contact us on 0800 124 4444 or start your claim now.

 In addition to a legal claim for compensation you may be able to make a claim under the non fault Armed Forces Compensation Scheme (AFCS) which covers all regular and reserve personnel whose injury, ill health or death was caused by service on or after the 6th April 2005.